Wednesday, 28 October 2015

 After another 3 hours in the bus we arrived at Lake Mburo National Park which is about 120 km south west of Kampala.
 It was amazing.
 We saw monkeys, zebra, giraffes, warthogs, buffalo and antelopes.
 Gabriel told us that if the weather hadn't been so dry recently we might also have seen elephants and lions, however they have moved to the swamps which are further away from the roads.
 But I'm really happy with what we saw; I was so excited to see all those animals, especially zebras and giraffes.

-We had lunch in a restaurant overlooking the lake; the cooking was nothing special but the setting was fantastic and the wooden building was painted in zebra stripes!
+We had lunch in a restaurant overlooking the lake; the food was very simple but the setting was fantastic and the wooden building was painted in zebra stripes!

 For the last part of our visit to the national park, a park ranger joined our bus and gave us some information about the wildlife that we passed.
 For example she told us that the white spotted bushback (deer) is an endangered species.
 She pointed out topies and said that they are the fastest antelopes.
 And the big deer that we saw are called waterbacks who are good swimmers